Moses-Code-Dev/Djowda-Legal/privacy.md

 This information is stored locally or in Firebase Realtime Database under encrypted nodes tied to your user or store ID.

+We display a prominent in-app disclosure explaining the need for precise location before requesting permission, as required by Google Play.
+Background location, if used, is limited to active delivery routing in the Delivery and Transport apps and is disabled when not in use.

 #### c.
 Device and App Information

 To improve reliability and ensure security, Djowda may collect basic technical data: